barbaracalderon/oil-pump/README.md

-# Oil & Gas Monitoring System
+# Oil & Gas Panel System

 This project comprises a backend API and a frontend interface for monitoring equipment data in an oil & gas environment.